Boruc04/WeddingWeb/README.md

 ## Technology involved

-The aim of the application is to test the latest available technology but currently it is using
+The aim of the project is to test and learn the latest technology.
+Some of those currently used:

 - .NET Core 3.1
 - Angular 11
-- Azure Web Apps
+- Azure
+- Terraform

 ## Getting Started

-Application can be started with an F5 experience right after cloning repo.
+### Visual Studio (F5 experience)

+- clone repository
+- open project in Visual Studio
+- run project

 ## Architecture overview

 TODO: provide the architecture diagram

-## Branching strategy
+## Development

-The main branch is the [master](https://github.com/Boruc04/WeddingWeb/tree/master) branch, all features/bugfixes/hotfixes should be created out from the master branch.

-Branching strategy follows the [Microsoft Release Flow](https://docs.microsoft.com/azure/devops/learn/devops-at-microsoft/release-flow) - the purpose of that exercise is to test it in the real scenario.
+The branching strategy follows the [GitHub Flow](https://guides.github.com/introduction/flow/)

+- `master`: Contains the latest stable code, all PRs must be against it.

+Any other branch is considered temporary and could be deleted at any time.

 ## Future plans

-- introduce Key Vault
-- introduce CI/CD for release branch.
+- introduce terraform
 - gallery with authentication via AAD
 - video share with authentication via AAD
 - separate apps